Zoo Knoxville: Black Bear Falls

-Upon entering, the first habitat is Black Bear Falls, housing several American black bears, an important species native to the nearby Great Smoky Mountains.
-Several viewing areas are featured, as well as a small cave with educational facts about bears' hibernation behavior and diet for children to explore.
+Upon entering, the first habitat is Black Bear Falls, housing several American black bears, an important species native to the nearby Great Smoky Mountains National Park.
+Several viewing areas are featured, as well as a small cave for children to explore educational facts about bears' hibernation behavior and diet.

 Boyd Family Asian Trek and Red Panda Village

 Continuing to the East Zoo, the Boyd Family Red Panda Village is world-renowned for their red panda conservation program.
-In 2017, this section of the zoo was greatly expanded and revitalized as the Boyd Family Asian Trek, containing new habitats with Malayan tigers, white-handed gibbons, silvered leaf langurs, and white-naped cranes.
+In 2017, this section of the zoo was greatly expanded and revitalized as the Boyd Family Asian Trek, containing new habitats for Malayan tigers, white-handed gibbons, silvered leaf langurs, and white-naped cranes.

 Clayton Family Kids Cove

 At the east end of the zoo, Clayton Family Kids Cove contains a variety of activities geared towards children.
 These include a carousel, petting zoo, playground, and sandbox.
 Regarding animal exhibits, Kids Cove features a petting zoo with a number of domestic animals like sheep and goats, as well as a small exhibit featuring North American beavers and budgies.

 The far eastern area of the zoo by Kids Cove formerly held the original reptile house, along with a few smaller exhibits with otters and birds.
-This, along with other regions along the perimeter of the zoo, are going extensive revitalization as part of the zoo's larger rebranding campaign announced in 2016.
-As of March 2022, this region of the zoo only displays retired birds-of-prey from the zoo's former bird show.
+This, along with other regions along the perimeter of the zoo, are undergoing extensive revitalization as part of the zoo's larger rebranding campaign announced in 2016.
+As of March 2022, this region of the zoo displays retired birds-of-prey from the zoo's former bird show.

 Clayton Family Amphibian and Reptile Conservation Campus

 Following the closure of the outdated reptile houses at the eastern end of the zoo, the brand-new Clayton Family Amphibian and Reptile Conservation Campus (ARC) opened just past the Black Bear Falls in the spring of 2021, replacing a smaller "Birds of Central America" exhibit at the center of the zoo.
 This exhibit containing dozens of indoor naturalistic habitats for various reptile and amphibian species, and it is considered to be massive upgrade from the previous version.
-Notable species include the Cuban crocodile and various tortoise species that are a focal point of the zoo's conservation efforts.
+Notable species include the Cuban crocodile and various tortoise varieties that are a focal point of the zoo's conservation efforts.
 The exhibit also features a two-toed sloth.

-As part of the second phase of this building complex, the Clayton Otter Creek exhibit features a revitalized habitat for the zoo's two North American river otters, opening in March 2022.
+As part of the second phase of this building complex, the Clayton Otter Creek exhibit features a revitalized habitat for the zoo's North American river otters, opening in March 2022.

-Directly across from the ARC, a small compound features Geoffrey's marmosets, Chacoan peccaries, a six-banded armadillo, and porcupines (one Brazilian and one African crested).
+Pilot Flying J Wee Play Adventure

+A series of smaller buildings populate the pathway between the ARC and Grasslands Africa.
+One such building is the Pilot Flying J Wee Play Adventure, featuring an indoor playground and assorted activities for children along with smaller herpetology exhibits, the most notable being a Komodo dragon.
+Just outside of Wee Play is the zoo's Aldabra giant tortoise.
+An aviary and an immersive boardwalk experience called the Ravine are expected to open between 2025 and 2026.